Table of Contents

 To successfully deter unwanted activity in parking lots with active deterrence, loss prevention leaders should follow a strategic implementation plan.

-1. Conduct a site assessment: Identify high-risk areas, blind spots, and lighting deficiencies.
-Use incident data to prioritize zones that require timely attention.
+Conduct a site assessment: identify high-risk areas, blind spots, and lighting deficiencies.
+Use incident data to prioritize zones that require immediate attention, specifically focusing on areas with a history of ORC casing activity.

-2. Integrate with existing infrastructure: Modern solutions like Spot AI are camera-agnostic, meaning you can upgrade existing IP cameras with AI capabilities without a "rip-and-replace" project.
+Integrate with existing infrastructure: modern solutions like Spot AI are camera-agnostic, meaning you can upgrade existing IP cameras with AI capabilities without a rip-and-replace project.

-3. Define clear rules: Configure detection templates for specific behaviors.
+Define clear rules: configure detection templates for specific behaviors.
 For example, set "Person Enters No-Go Zone" for loading docks after 10 PM and "Loitering" for store entrances.

-4. Establish response protocols: Determine who receives alerts and what actions they should take.
+Establish response protocols: determine who receives alerts and what actions they should take.
 Automated audio responses can handle minor infractions, while verified security incidents can be routed to law enforcement.

-5. Monitor and adjust: Regularly review system performance and false alarm rates.
+Monitor and adjust: regularly review system performance and false alarm rates.
 AI systems learn over time, allowing for continuous refinement of detection rules to maintain high accuracy.

 Frequently asked questions